Bulk Crockpot Shredded Chicken

 (For broth, strain liquids, cool a bit on the counter, then let cool overnight in fridge.
 Skim off fat and freeze in 1 or 2 cup increments, or in whatever increments you find useful.)

 Put chicken in a large bowl to cool before shredding.
 Once cooled, sit yourself in a comfortable place (I sit at the dining room table) and begin pulling the chicken apart in shreds, keeping all chicken inside of bowl (shredded and non).
-Remove bones and gristle at this point.
-Take great care if using bone-in chicken to remove all bones.
+Remove bones and gristle at this point if you're using bone-in chicken.
+Take great care to remove all bones.

 Once it is all shredded, label at least 5-8 freezer bags with something like "2 cups cooked chicken".
 Begin measuring chicken into the 2-cup measuring cup and fill each bag with 2 cups of chicken shreds.